 Another thing you can do that will save you a lot of headache and your contractor a lot of worry is to make sure that you’re prepared for the mess that replacement window installation is likely to cause.
 Removing old windows and putting in new ones involves plenty of sanding and stripping; often window replacement procedures also require priming and painting, too.
 These activities will allow paint (dry, wet, or both) and dust to fall on your floors and the outdoor areas underneath the windows.
 Your crew will be as careful as they can be, but paying them for putting down and removing drop-cloths is another expense that can be avoided.
 In these areas, as well as along heavily traveled paths inside the house, you can put down plastic sheets, drop cloths, or carpet remnants to catch the mess, make your crew’s job easier, and likely save a few bucks in the process!

-Need to find a pro for your replacement window?Find Pros
+Ready to start your replacement window?Find Pros

 Replacement Window Installation Is Hard Work